shaymolcho/open-source-contributions/README.md

 # Open Source Contributions - Shay Molcho

-This page provides proof of selected open-source contributions with merged pull requests.
+This page highlights a selection of my most significant and impactful open-source contributions, with links to merged pull requests.

 ## Highlighted Merged PRs